jlfranklin/techbook/docs/00-engineering/infrastructure/infrastructure.md

 ## Network Architecture

 Projects should always take network architecture into account when designing servers and infrastructure.
-All CSP's have the ability to create public, and private subnet's.
+All Cloud Service Providers (CSP's) have the ability to create public, and private subnet's.
 By utilizing this architecture services can remain private and more protected, and services such as bastion hosts may be used to harden access to private services.
 For more information on this type of architecture you can review AWS's [reference documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html).
 While this documentation is AWS specific, the concepts apply across CSP's.

 ## IAM and Role Based Access

-All cloud service providers, which have a fedRAMP authorization have have strong identity and role based management.
+All CSP's, which have a fedRAMP authorization have have strong identity and role based management.
 It is imperative that teams follow a policy of least privilege and never simply grant full access to a service.
 These controls, along with use of multi factor authentication are of the highest priority when dealing access to environments.
 Credentials should **NEVER** be shared all of the following services will allow for unique identifiers and credentials to be created for users and services.

 ## Amazon Web Services

-Currently Bixal utilizes AWS with it's current hosting support.
+Currently Bixal utilizes AWS with it's cloud hosting provider.

 ### Managing Credentials

 Generally access is given to a role by using AWS Security Token Service.
 You will have a user which has been given a policy to [assume](https://aws.amazon.com/premiumsupport/knowledge-center/iam-assume-role-cli/) a role.
 In order to be able to assume a role, you must have [multi-factor authentication](https://aws.amazon.com/iam/features/mfa/) set up.
 This only works with the Virtual device MFA, not with Yubikey U2F!

 Once you have a user account, with MFA and password setup you can create an [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
 Once you have an access key you can install the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
-To configure the cli create a ~/.aws/credentials file.
+To configure the aws cli with a main sign on and cross account role with mfa, create a ~/.aws/credentials file.
 This file should look something like this:

 ```text
 [default]